M. Harunur Rashid: Early life and education

-Professional career
+Career

-He started his teaching career as a lecturer at Brahmanbaria College in late 1961.
-He joined EPJES on 4 February 1962 and started teaching at Islamic Intermediate College (now Kabi Nazrul College).
-He obtained a government scholarship and proceeded to Cambridge for higher studies.
-He did his Tripos in English and obtained a B A with honours in 1966.
-On his return, he was appointed a lecturer at Dhaka College.
-He was promoted to assistant professor on 6 May 1968.
-He joined Jinnah College (now Titumir College) and taught there until his selection as a member of the East Pakistan Senior Education Service.
-He joined Murari Chand College, Sylhet as an associate professor on 3 July 1972.
-He then resigned his government service and joined Chittagong University as an associate professor on 2 October 1973.
-He was made a professor of English on 24 July 1981.
-He taught at the Annaba University, Algeria between 1979 and 1980.
-He resigned his job at the Chittagong University on 14 May 1985 and joined Jahangirnagar University, on the following day.
+During the interim government of Justice Shahabuddin Ahmed he was appointed Director General of Bangla Academy on 7 February 1991.
+His appointment as the director general of the Bangla Academy was a landmark in his career as an educational administrator.
+He insisted on its research activities – chiefly the dictionaries which needed editing and branding.
+He published the Bangla Academy English–Bengali Dictionary (ed Z R Siddiqui) and devised such marketing policies as made it an instant best seller.
+The cover design was made by artist and painter Qayyum Chowdhury and all the dictionaries had the same design with change of colour.
+He commissioned three dictionaries during his tenure and published them.
+He himself edited one pocket dictionary.
+The other thing he emphasized was the publication of complete works of literary celebrities including Dr Muhammad Shahidullah, Kaykobad, Farrukh Ahmed and most importantly the complete works of Kazi Nazrul Islam.

-During the interregnum of Justice Shahabuddin Ahmed he was appointed Director General of Bangla Academy on 7 February 1991.
 After a stint of four years he went back to Jahangirnagar University.
 He went on voluntary retirement in 1998.
 He took a break from teaching and became the chief editor of Dhaka Courier, a national English-language newsweekly.
 But his journalistic career was short-lived and he joined North South University as an adjunct professor of English.
-He taught there for 8 years and terminated his contract in December 2008.
+He taught there for eight years and terminated his contract in December 2008.
 He then joined Darul Ihsan University as an adviser and professor of English.
 He taught at International Islamic University Chittagong at its Dhaka branch until 28 February 2015.